Baloch Society Of North America (BSO-NA)

 National Coordinator NACTA briefed the Premier of the steps taken so far in evolving a strategy to counter terrorism.

 He said that NACTA had a strategic role in addressing the root causes of terrorism.
-It would have three wings - one looking after counter extremism,
+It would have three wings - one looking after counter extremism, headed

-and analysis, which would be headed by some eminent academician, he said.
+analysis, which would be headed by some eminent academician, he said.

-In his presentation, Secretary Interior informed the meeting that the Ministry of Interior has 13 attached departments and seven civil armed forces which
+In his presentation, Secretary Interior informed the meeting that the Ministry of Interior has 13 attached departments and seven civil armed forces which work

-with all stakeholders for enhancing security.
+stakeholders for enhancing security.

 Our monitoring desk adds: Criticising the Interior Ministry’s performance, Prime Minister Yousuf Raza Gilani has asked it to adopt an affective counter-